ruchisahota/gaia/v1/doc/documentation.md

 # AuditProfile

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

 AuditProfile is an audit policy that consists of a set of audit rules.
 An audit policy will determine that types of events that must be captured in the kernel.

 ## Attributes